 If you do not have any of these handy, you can also use dishwashing liquid soap, hairspray, nail polish remover, or a mixture of vinegar and ammonia (1 cup each of ammonia and white vinegar mixed with a handful of salt).
 Once the paint stain is completely soaked in any of the solvents, wash the garment as usual in your washing machine.

 How to Get Wall Paint out of Clothes?

 If you are redoing your house with latex-based paint, consider yourself lucky because removing latex paint stains from clothes wash out quickly when wet.
 If the paint has dried, scrape off all the excess paint and then hold the back of the stain under running water to flush out the stain.
 Next, mix equal parts of liquid dish soap and warm water and sponge the stain with this mixture.
-Rinse your clothing and repeat till most of the paint is gone, and then pop it in the washing machine for a thorough cleanse.
+Rinse your clothing with this paint stain remover and repeat till most of the paint is gone, and then pop it in the washing machine for a thorough cleanse.
 Nail polish removers, paint thinners, and isopropyl alcohol are also great options for removing dried and stubborn latex paint stains from clothes.

 Get Rid of Oil-based Paint from Clothes with These Stain Remover Hacks!

 Removing oil-based paint stains from clothes can be a tricky affair as, just like oil, oil-based clothes do not mix with water.
 Using a dishwashing liquid on the stain will cut through the grease and soften the paint pigments.
 You can also use paint thinners as a paint stain remover in this case but avoid using harsh chemicals when working with a delicate fabric.
 Pre-treat your stain by soaking it in dishwashing liquid.
 Rinse and repeat, and then wash it with your usual settings in the washing machine.